CRollins6020/CRollins6020/API-Documentation/prompt-execution.md

 | Pro          | 1,000               |
 | Enterprise   | 5,000               |

-A `429 Too Many Requests` error will occur if the limit is exceeded.
+To avoid interruptions, manage request frequency or upgrade your plan as needed.

 ---

 ## 4. Error Codes

-### 🔍 How It Works

-The API uses standard HTTP status codes to report the result of your request.
-These responses allow you to programmatically handle errors (e.g., retry a 500 error, prompt login on 401).
-The response body often includes an `error` object with a code and a message for troubleshooting.
+The API uses standard HTTP status codes to report the result of a request.
+Error responses include a JSON object with a code and message to help you debug.

-These are the standard responses you can expect:

 | Code | Meaning             | Description                           |
 |------|---------------------|---------------------------------------|